If you choose to engage in counselling/therapy the following is some information to give you an understanding of what may be involved.

 You need to be committed and ready to do the work on a regular basis to allow counselling to be beneficial and constructive.

-You are in a safe space where you can ask and question anything that you are unsure of or something that is causing you concern.
+You are in a safe space where you can ask about anything that you are unsure of or if something is causing you concern.

 For counselling to be effective you have to be committed to the process and attend on a regular basis, preferably weekly.
 If you work shifts we can change your times on a weekly basis and arrange your next appointment at the end of each session unless you prefer to book in advance.

-As the Client you are responsible for communicating any changes in circumstances that may impact on your therapy whether briefly or over the long term and we can work on the changes or around the changes.
+As the Client, you are responsible for communicating any changes in circumstances that may impact on your therapy briefly or over the long term and we can work on the changes or around the changes.

 We are both working together to get the best possible outcome for you.